 - Label using masking tape.
 Put the date cooked or date frozen (for raw food).

 - Freeze it flat.
-You can vacuum-seal soup, pasta sauce and other foods in freezer bags, and lay them down flat.
+You can vacuum seal your liquids like soup, pasta sauce and other foods in freezer bags, and lay them down flat.
 It freezes faster and also thaws faster when you need to eat it.
 Vacuum sealed food will help you save a lot of space in the refrigerator.

 - Keep a list of foods in your freezer taped outside your ref.
 Cross out the items as you use them.
 It will save you from having to open your freezer door for a long time to check what is inside, and it makes it easier to plan meals.